 1. Make sure all team members are involved

 This is the initial step in team collaboration at work.
 This is done to ensure that all team members are really engaged in and contributing to each collaborative work process.
 Starting with initial planning, job division, and ultimate execution of work in line with each member’s competence.

 Allow team members to feel informed and included.
 This, of course, will have an effect on the timetable established; it may conflict with the deadlines and objectives established.

 According to the Workboard survey, 69% of high-performing businesses state that their main approach for developing the best-performing teams is to convey company objectives effectively.
 Thus, communication is a necessary component of cooperation.
 Discuss anything relevant to this cooperation freely during debates or brainstorming sessions.

-Before you do the collaboration, you and your team need to have a good understanding of the purpose of this activity.
+Before you collaborate, you and your team need to have a good understanding of the purpose of this activity.
 Once you’ve established clear objectives, the first objectives set by you and your team should agree upon immediately.

 3. Prepare a place for brainstorming

 If you want collaboration to work effectively and generate positive outcomes, you must avoid becoming self-centered in your decision-making.
 Because collaboration is a collaborative effort, you must make choices in cooperation with your team.

 Provide a forum and space for your colleagues to voice their views.
 Spend time discussing the outcomes of your cooperation with one another.
 Thus, you and your colleagues may get acquainted with one another’s perspectives.
 This is also a chance to express your gratitude to the staff.

 4. Keep an Open Mind